code-lab-org/sos/README.md

 ### .env

-Create a `.env` file with the following content specific to your event broker running on local host:
+In the `sos` directory, create a `.env` file with the following content specific to your event broker running on local host:

 ```sh
 USERNAME="admin"